wendyverdonk93/docs/content/faq/general/what-is-3d-secure.md

 If the contextual data indicates a legitimate transaction, the payment is verified without further user-side authentication.
 This is also called a frictionless flow.
 In case the contextual data include abnormalities, the customer is asked to provide additional authentication (e.g. through password, code via SMS or fingerprint).

-**Please note:** We are currently working on supporting 3DS 2.0 and we expect to rollout the support in 2021.
+**Please note:** We are working on supporting 3DS 2.0 and we expect to rollout the support in 2021.
 In the meantime, transactions use 3DS 1.0 and are fully PSD2 compliant.